Jodhpur boot: History

-Jodhpur boots originated in India in the 1920s, and were first worn by local polo riders.
+Jodhpur boots originated in India in the 1920s, and were first worn by British polo riders.
 The wearing of Jodhpurs soon became a trend in the Western world, and Saks Fifth Avenue began selling them in as early as 1927.
 A Vogue article in that year, titled "A Habit for Informal Cross-Saddle Dressing", wrote that Jodhpur boots were "correct in every detail for summer shows" and meant to be complemented with a swagger stick and canary string gloves.